talipovdaniyar/talipovdaniyar.github.io/source/_posts/tfs-pi-soundboard.md

 <br/>
 <script src="https://gist.github.com/talipovdaniyar/96f54ee1e769de3d3fd017083265f7ff.js"></script>

 ### 2.3.
-Soundboard.Daemon
+PiSoundboard.Daemon

 #### StartupTask
-Now we will create the Soundboard.Daemon project, it's a Background Application (IoT).
+Now we will create the PiSoundboard.Daemon project, it's a Background Application (IoT).
 After creating the project you will notice that it already has the StartupTask.cs file.
 This will be the starting point of the whole Application.
 This StartupTask will initialise the Api.
 <br/>
 <script src="https://gist.github.com/talipovdaniyar/dcac9c936126a7a4dc464a25d99a4ca8.js"></script>